top of page

 for someone-else to find.

-His eyes were hollow.
-The advertisement on the subway wall ahead of him was for a slick plastic cell phone.
+The advertisement on the subway wall ahead was for a slick plastic cell phone.

 IV